-This course enhances students' knowledge of atypical development in early childhood (birth through grade 3).
-Additionally, the course includes recommended practices for assessment, intervention, adapted instruction and materials, and inclusive environments to facilitate children's attainment of educational goals.
+Recommended practices for fostering development of young children with disabilities.
+Knowledge of atypical development in early childhood (birth through grade 3).
+Practices for assessment, intervention, adapted instruction and materials, and inclusive environments to facilitate children's attainment of educational goals.

-- Describe and compare historical approaches to educational programs and services for children with special needs in early childhood including current legislation and federally-funded programs.
+1. Describe and compare historical approaches to educational programs and services for children with disabilities in early childhood including current legislation and federally-funded programs.

-- Identify and apply knowledge of the functions of an IFSP and IEP including child and family goals, team collaboration, and plans for service delivery.
+4. Identify and apply knowledge of the functions of an Individual Family Service Plan (IFSP) and Individualized Education Program (IEP) including child and family goals, team collaboration, and plans for service delivery.

-- Apply current research on effective developmentally appropriate educational practices to teaching young children with special needs.
+5. Apply current research on effective developmentally appropriate educational practices to teaching young children with disabilities.

-- Select appropriate educational materials and environments to meet the educational needs of children with various special needs.
+6. Select appropriate educational materials and environments to meet the educational needs of children with various disabilities.

-- Describe and apply means of collecting data on child progress.
+7. Describe and apply means of collecting data on children's progress.

 HDFS 310 (Infant and Child Development in Context) or PSY 260 (Child Psychology); completion of 30 credits.